-- repetitive and burdensome complaints that have been considered resolved or responded to in previous communication with the complainant; - unreasonable complaints and/or unrealistic outcomes; - placing unreasonable demands on Council where resources are substantially and unreasonably diverted away from its other core functions and priorities.
+- repetitive and burdensome complaints that have been considered resolved or responded to in previous communication with the complainant; - unreasonable complaints and/or unrealistic outcomes;

+• placing unreasonable demands on Council where resources are substantially and unreasonably diverted away from its other core functions and priorities.

-Whilst Council endeavours to respond to the needs of all complainants, there are times when there is nothing further which can reasonably be done to assist or to rectify a real or perceived problem.
-Where complaints continue and have been identified as habitual or vexatious, the General Manager, in discussion with the Senior Management Team, will seek agreement to treat the complainant as a habitual or vexatious complainant.
+Whilst Council aims to respond to the needs of all complainants, there are times when there is nothing further which can reasonably be done to assist or to rectify a real or perceived problem.
+Where complaints continue and have been identified as habitual or vexatious, the Chief Executive Officer, in discussion with the Senior Management Team, will seek agreement to treat the complainant as a habitual or vexatious complainant.

-In such cases, the General Manager will write to the complainant to inform them of the determination and consider their response, should they provide one.
-If the determination remains, no further action will be taken on these complaints.
+In such cases, the Chief Executive Officer will write to the complainant to inform them of the determination and consider their response, should they provide one.
+If the determination stands, no further action will be taken.